Sharolyn Schofield

 Only a few weeks after they met, Chris handed a welding torch to Sharolyn and she said, “Yes”.
 Their first big (of many big) sculptures was a city entrance — a 72-foot steel arch over a four lane underpass.
 Sharolyn had her structural welding certification by then, which sounds impressive, but really it just means welding thick metal to thick metal and having it pass while the inspector is looking over your shoulder.

-Over the last 18 years, this dynamic duo raised four incredible kids AND somehow kept the bills paid with mostly art.
+Over the last 20 years, this dynamic duo raised four incredible kids AND somehow kept the bills paid with mostly art.
 A mix of residential and commercial, architectural and extraneous, they fabricated multiple children’s museum exhibits, headstones, intricate railings, entrances, and accents.
-They built huge Idaho potatoes that have become iconic; one that travels around the country on tour, one that became an Airbnb, and one that glows from inside and drops every New Year’s Eve in Boise.
-A recent project was a giant, realistic peanut that will soon become an Airbnb in Texas.
-Usually Bart — a giant pear — makes an appearance in their local Parkdale Pumpkin Parade.
+They built huge Idaho potatoes that have become iconic; one that travels around the country on tour @bigidahopotato, one that became an Airbnb in Boise and one that glows from inside and drops every New Year’s Eve in Boise @idahopotatodrop.
+A recent project was a giant, realistic peanut that will soon become an Airbnb in Texas, @texaspeanutpod.
+And then there’s Bart!
+An 8’ tall Bartlett pear that will sit next to Apple Valley Country Store here in Hood River.
 They’ve found that BIG art is fun art.

-INSPIRATION AND PROCESS: To supplement the unpredictable income of dual artists, Sharolyn and Chris ran a tree service up until they moved to the Gorge in 2020.
-The collection of logs and slabs came with them where, today, they find use in Sharolyn’s bespoke table builds.
-Her creations of aesthetically gratifying but amply functional furnishings have become her jam.
-While they have mostly been made-to-order custom builds, she’s looking forward to exploring the concept of making things she dreams up before they even have a buyer.
-Ah, the dreams of an artist!
+INSPIRATION AND PROCESS: Sharolyn and Chris operated a tree service up until they moved to the Gorge in 2020.
+In that same year, they started up The Dee Mill where they recycle logs from local tree services and mill them into slabs.
+Eventually, some find use in Sharolyn’s bespoke table and furniture builds.
+Her creations of aesthetically gratifying but amply functional furnishings have become her jam, with custom pieces for client’s homes and unique pieces for the 301 Gallery.

-Typically, the wood piece Sharolyn chooses to work with helps determine the style of base it will have.
-She lays out various sized metal parts on the welding table, arranging them until they catch her eye, and the geometric structure makes sense.
+Typically, Sharolyn will choose a wood piece from the Mill that catches her eye, then decides what style of base it needs.
+She lays out various metal parts on the welding table, arranging them until the geometric structure makes sense.
 How and where the different pieces come together and line up are all little details she finds significant.
 She enjoys the little imbalances, like leaving a bit of steel corner exposed by the natural shape of the wood edges, or the organic way the metal responds to an acidic patina.
 Sharolyn’s life and work are both fluid and curious, imperfectly perfect.

 HOW TO LEARN MORE: